joannawojtasz/Project1_club/README.md

 The Lighthouse tools provided satisfying response.
 Selected issues were fixed according to recived suggestions.
 Explenation of some of the remaining issues can be found above.

+## Encountered bugs

+- [x] When updating layout of the menu, the  hover effect was lost.
+As a measure to fix the issue  code was reevaluated.
+The resaon was tag for initial color was more selective than hover selector.
+Using same lavel of selectors fixed the issure.
+Hover and active effekts work.

+- [x] The footer on calendar page placed in the middle of viewport height.
+The issue was discussed during mentor session and solution wass propsed by mentor.
+The height of content section was set with use of min-height calculation.

+- [x] Issues with udjusting the table size and making it respononssive.
+The issue was fixed by setting size of table for each screen size separately.

 ## Deployment